aragon/protocol-dashboard/CONTRIBUTING.md

 ## Your first contribution

-Unsure where to begin contributing to the Aragon Protocol Dashboard?
+Unsure where to begin contributing to the Aragon Court Dashboard?

 You can start with a [Good First Issue](https://github.com/aragon/protocol-dashboard/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).